andykamp/.dotfiles/README.md

     - consider lspsaga
     - improved code-action UI (https://elijahmanor.com/blog/neovim-tmux )
     - learn to use the cdo command
+        - use `:cdo s/old_name/new_name` to replace across buffers do `:cdo s/old_name/new_name | update`. i this we dont need the `$ and the /g` because we already have the spesific loaation in the quicklist
     - [✓] shorcut to replace all higlighted texts in file with whatever i type in!!
         - leader-rn will do this now
 - [quicklist](quicklist) using :cdo